thekaigonzalez/Krux/docs/index.md

 > Different POSIX standards handle this differently.

 This function returns the name of the Operating system krux was built for.

+### [UNSAFE] krux.tickMemoryLua()

+> Warning: memory functions override Lua's base memory handling.
+> Only use memory functions if you know what you are doing.

+Flips the "UnsafeMemsetsAllowed" boolean.

+### [UNSAFE] krux.palloc(num, string)

+> This function allocates memory, only use if you know what you're doing.
+> This destroys the barrier from the `print()` function builtin.

+Allocate memory and print the "string".

+### krux.untickMemoryLua()

+Flips the "UnsafeMemsetsAllowed" boolean back to false.